James Kenney (dramatist): Career

 His first play, a farce called Raising the Wind (1803), gained success through the popularity of the character of "Jeremy Diddler".
 Kenney produced more than 40 plays and opera libretti between 1803 and 1845.
 Many, in which Mrs Siddons, Madame Vestris, Foote, Lewis, Liston and other leading players appeared from time to time, enjoyed a considerable vogue.

 Kenney's most popular play was Sweethearts and Wives, produced at the Haymarket Theatre in 1823 and revived several times.
-Among his other works were False Alarms (1807), a comic opera with music by Braham, Love, Law and Physic (1812), The Touchstone (1817), A Word to the Ladies (1818), Spring and Autumn (1827), The Illustrious Stranger, or Married and Buried (1827), Masaniello (1829), The Pledge (1831) and The Sicilian Vespers, a tragedy (1840).
+Among his other works were False Alarms (1807), a comic opera with music by Braham, Love, Law and Physic (1812), Debtor and Creditor, The Touchstone (1817), A Word to the Ladies (1818), Forget and Forgive (1827), Spring and Autumn (1827), The Illustrious Stranger, or Married and Buried (1827), Masaniello (1829), The Pledge (1831) and The Sicilian Vespers, a tragedy (1840).
 Kenney numbered Charles Lamb and Samuel Rogers among his friends.
 He married the widow of the dramatist Thomas Holcroft, by whom he had two sons and two daughters.
 He died in London in 1849.